SHENG-X/simple-resume/docs/changelog/README.md

 All notable changes to this project will be documented in this file.

+### August 13, 2020

+- All items is sortable by using drag/drop.
+- Show/Hide buttons are placed for displaying or hiding an item on the resume.

 ### July 1, 2020

 - Replaced old textarea with new textarea.
 The new textarea supports multilevel lists and spellchecker.